Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy: Massive Graviton Scattering Amplitudes, TGRET and Double Copy

-where we have defined a dimensionless energy-parameter $\bar{E}\!=\!E/m\hs$.\ Using the Feynman diagram approach, we compute the scattering amplitudes for contributions from the contact diagram and the $(s,\hs t,\hs u)$-channel diagrams including both graviton-exchanges and dilaton-exchanges in the Landau gauge ($\xi\hsm\!=\!\zeta\hsm\!=\!0$).\ Since the graviton propagator \eqref{eq:DhDphi-Landau} in Landau gauge is much simpler than the propagator \eqref{eq:Dh-xi-zeta=0} in unitary gauge (setting $\zeta\!=\!\infty$ and $\xi\!=\!0$), this explicit calculation becomes simpler.\ But it is still highly nontrivial and fairly lengthy due to the complicated cubic/quartic graviton vertices and physical polarization tensors of the external graviton states as compared to the calculation of gauge boson amplitudes in the TMYM theory.\ For contributions of the contact diagram and the $(s,\hs t,\hs u)$-channel graviton-exchanges, we derive the following compact expressions:
+This {\it nontrivially differs} from the unitary-gauge calculation (Appendix\,\ref{app:B3}) for the same scattering amplitude because our Landau-gauge calculation contains new contributions from the dilaton-exchange diagrams.\ Since the graviton propagator \eqref{eq:DhDphi-Landau} in Landau gauge is much simpler than the propagator \eqref{eq:Dh-unitary} in unitary gauge (setting $\zeta\!=\!\infty$ and $\xi\!=\!0$), this explicit calculation becomes simpler.\ But it is still highly nontrivial and fairly lengthy due to the complicated cubic and quartic graviton vertices and physical polarization tensors of the external graviton states, as compared to the calculation of gauge boson amplitudes in the TMYM theory.\ For contributions of the contact diagram and the $(s,\hs t,\hs u)$-channel graviton-exchanges, we derive the following compact expressions:

-where we define $\bar{s}\!=\! s/m^2\hs$.\ For contributions of the $(s,\hs t,\hs u)$-channel dilaton-exchanges, we derive the following: \beqs \eeqs The above four-point graviton sub-amplitudes are computed in the Landau gauge with the graviton propagator \eqref{eq:Dh-Landau}.\ From the above formulas, we see that the individual amplitudes $\MM_c$ and $(\MM_s^{h,\phi}, \MM_t^{h,\phi}, \MM_u^{h,\phi})$ have the leading energy-power terms of $E^{10}$ and $E^{11}$, respectively.\ We have also computed these sub-amplitudes by using the general graviton propagator \eqref{eq:Dh-xi-zeta} [including the Feynman gauge propagator \eqref{eq:Dh-xi=zeta=1} and unitary gauge propagator \eqref{eq:Dh-xi-zeta=0} as special cases], where their leading energy-dependence of the individual terms scales like $E^{12}$.\ But we find that the $O(E^{12})$ contributions apparently vanish after imposing the on-shell condition for external graviton states.\ Thus, the remaining individual leading-energy contributions scale as $E^{11}$ at most.\
+where we define $\bar{s}\!=\! s/m^2\hs$.\ For contributions of the $(s,\hs t,\hs u)$-channel dilaton-exchanges, we derive the following: \\[-7mm] \beqs \eeqs The above four-point graviton sub-amplitudes are computed in Landau gauge with the graviton propagator \eqref{eq:Dh-Landau}.\ From the above formulas, we see that the individual amplitudes $\MM_c$ and $(\MM_s^{h,\phi}, \MM_t^{h,\phi}, \MM_u^{h,\phi})$ have the leading energy-power terms of $E^{10}$ and $E^{11}$, respectively.\ We have also computed these sub-amplitudes by using the general graviton propagator \eqref{eq:Dh-xi-zeta} [including the Feynman gauge propagator \eqref{eq:Dh-xi=zeta=1} and unitary gauge propagator \eqref{eq:Dh-unitary} as special cases], where their leading energy-dependence of the individual terms scales like $E^{12}$.\ But we find that the $O(E^{12})$ contributions vanish after imposing the on-shell condition for external graviton states.\ Thus, the remaining individual leading-energy contributions scale as $E^{11}$ at most.\

 \vs

 Then, we sum up the individual contributions of all the sub-amplitudes \eqref{eq:Amp-4hp-cstu-h}-\eqref{eq:Amp-4hp-stu-phi} and derive the complete four-point graviton scattering amplitude in Landau gauge: